 We are so excited to start solids this month!
 Knowing that my breast milk has supplied Little Man with his building blocks of nutrition before starting solids is empowering!
 When have you decided to start solids with your little one?
 What fueled that decision?

-Some great reputable sources supporting delaying starting solids:
+Other Information and reputable sources on delaying starting solids:

 world health organization